request/request/README.md

 * `body` - entity body for POST and PUT requests.
 Must be buffer or string.
 * `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json` header.
 * `multipart` - (experimental) array of objects which contains their own headers and `body` attribute.
 Sends `multipart/related` request.
 See example below.
-* `client` - existing http client object (when undefined a new one will be created and assigned to this property so you can keep around a reference to it if you would like use keep-alive on later request)
 * `followRedirect` - follow HTTP 3xx responses as redirects. defaults to true.
 * `maxRedirects` - the maximum number of redirects to follow, defaults to 10.
 * `onResponse` - If true the callback will be fired on the "response" event instead of "end".
 If a function it will be called on "response" and not effect the regular semantics of the main callback on "end".
 * `encoding` - Encoding to be used on response.setEncoding when buffering the response data.
-* `requestBodyStream` - Stream to read request body chunks from.
-* `responseBodyStream` - Stream to write body chunks to.
-When set this option will be passed as the last argument to the callback instead of the entire body.
+* `pool` - A hash object containing the agents for these requests.
+If omitted this request will use the global pool which is set to node's default maxSockets.
+* `pool.maxSockets` - Integer containing the maximum amount of sockets in the pool.

 The callback argument gets 3 arguments.
 The first is an error when applicable (usually from the http.Client option not the http.ClientRequest object).
 The second in an http.ClientResponse object.
 The third is the response body buffer.